MontanaFair History

 In 1969 came a great tragedy when the original Midland Empire Auditorium burned down.
 Though it was sad to see it go, the board used it as an opportunity to create a new facility that could be used year round and host more events than just an annual fair.
 Seven years later, the Metra was constructed.
 The name Metra came from an acronym for Montana Entertainment Trade and Recreation Arena.

-The Yellowstone Exhibition lasted about for about 14 years until transitioning in to the MontanaFair that we have today here at MetraPark.
-Although the name has changed, the event still stays true to the original mission of celebrating agriculture and education and has become the largest event in Montana with 250,000 visitors annually.
+The Yellowstone Exhibition lasted for about 14 years until transitioning into the MontanaFair that we have today here at MetraPark.
+Although the name has changed, the event still stays true to the original mission of celebrating agriculture and education, and has become the largest event in Montana with 250,000 visitors annually.

 • Copyright ©2024, MontanaFair.
 All Rights Reserved.